abihlo/pinnsSWE/README.md

 4) Rossby-Haurwitz wave solution

 Codes are provided for all four test cases.
 Note that test case 1 is peculiar in that a linear advection equation is solved instead of the full nonlinear shallow-water equations.
 Test cases 2-4 use essentially the same code for solving the shallow-water equations, with the difference being in the hyperparameters choses as well as in the visualization part of the routine.

+The codes have been written in TensorFlow 2.4 and ran on Google Colab.